Customary (liturgy): History

 Statue of Richard Poore at Salisbury Cathedral.
 Poore is credited with producing an early version of the Sarum Consuetudinary.

 As bishops had increasing responsibilities, they were increasingly absent from their cathedrals.
 This necessitated the creation of books of rules for use by the clergy left in charge of cathedrals' practices.
 The consuetudinary contained these regulations.
 It also contains the general ceremony and assigned roles for rituals in accordance with rules of precedence and local customs.
 In monastic communities, the consuetudinary could also introduce new rules and practices; among the earliest requirements for mental prayer was contained in a 12th-century Carthusian consuetudinary.

 In cases like the Sarum Use at Salisbury Cathedral, the most important portions of the consuetudinary were condensed into what Frere distinguished as the customary.
 In the case of Salisbury, the consuetudinary is dated to roughly 1210–though with a range of 1173 to 1220–when Richard Poore was the cathedral's dean and formed the most comprehensive code of customs of the Sarum Use.
 The Sarum ordinal was a similar book for use by the choir and contained greater detail on certain liturgical actions only addressed more generally by the consuetudinary.
 The Sarum consuetudinary made reference to the ordinal and relied on it for complete celebration of a given ritual.
 Surviving manuscripts of the Sarum ordinal and customary dating from before 1279 and originating from outside cathedral feature appended notes that suggest the practices of Salisbury Cathedral had changed from Poore's time as dean.

 Gradually, the texts needed for the celebration of the Mass–sacramentary, gradual, Gospel book, and epistle book–were condensed into the missal and the texts of canonical hours–psalter, antiphonal, and others–were condensed into the breviary.
 This abrogated the need for the ordinal, and in the Sarum Use it was partially integrated into the consuetudinary.
 Customaries themselves fell into disuse during the 16th century with the increasing standardization of worship in Catholic Church through its imposition of the Tridentine Mass and the 1588 establishment of the Congregation of Rites and the Church of England through its uniform adoption of the Book of Common Prayer.

 Customaries were revived in response to the variety of worship patterns that developed within Anglicanism during the 19th century.
 Editions of the Book of Common Prayer, such as 1662 prayer book in the Church of England, offered few explicit ceremonial directions.
 As such, communities such as Chichester Cathedral assembled and published customaries for not only internal usage but reference by other church communities.

-Customaries also continue in Catholic monastic use, where monasteries such as those of the Benedictine Swiss-American and American-Cassinese Congregations are required by congregational constitutions to create their own customaries.
+The use of customaries or custom books continues in Catholic monastic communities, where monasteries such as those of the Benedictine Swiss-American and American-Cassinese Congregations are required by congregational constitutions to create their own customaries.
+The Second Vatican Council's Decree on the Adaptation and Renewal of Religious Life (Perfectae Caritatis, 1965) directed that custom books were to be adapted to contemporary circumstances and the needs of the post-conciliar church.